Global Models for Time Series Forecasting: A Simulation Study: Overview of the Methodology

 \section{Overview of the Methodology}

 The methodology of our study involves first simulating a number of datasets having many different characteristics.
 Once the datasets are simulated as required, different forecasting techniques are tested on them.
 We introduce a host of experimental scenarios to quantitatively explore the interplay between the complexity of different forecasting models and characteristics of the data in this manner.
 In our experiments, characteristics of the data are controlled along four dimensions: 1) complexity, 2) single or multiple series, 3) heterogeneity, and 4) amount of data points, whereas forecasting models are controlled using different levels of complexity.
-The specific details of these controlled experimental settings are explained in this section.
-Figure \ref{fig:simulation_workflow} gives an overview of these experimental settings investigated in our study.
+The specific details of these controlled experimental settings are explained in this section, and Figure \ref{fig:simulation_workflow} gives an overview.